-The Honorable J. William Fulbright and Eugene C. Carusi, served as co-chairs for the law class of 1934 50th class reunion.
+The Honorable J. William Fulbright and Eugene C. Carusi served as co-chairs for the law Class of 1934's 50th class reunion.

 The Lerner Law Building was completed and opened to student use.
 The new building was officially dedicated on January 23rd in a ceremony in the Jacob Burns Moot Court of Lerner Hall.

-The Committee on the Eighties drafted a proposal to discontinue the evening law program.
+The Committee on the Eighties drafted a proposal to discontinue the National Law Center's evening law program.

-250 law students meet in opposition to the draft proposal to eliminate the NLC's evening JD program.
+250 law students met in opposition to the draft proposal to eliminate the evening JD program.

 President Elliott and the Law School faculty approved the proposal to end the night law school.

-On June 21st, the GW Board of Trustees voted unanimously that the National Law Center should become a single law school.
-There would not be any separate daytime or evening divisions.
+On June 21st, the GW Board of Trustees voted unanimously that the National Law Center should become a single law school, eliminating separate daytime and evening divisions.